-By the end of the 4 years in Key Stage 2 at our junior feeder school, pupils will have had the opportunity to express their views and respect those of others.
+By the end of the 4 years in Key Stage 2, pupils will have had the opportunity to express their views and respect those of others.
 They will have practiced skills in making judgements and decisions, and will be able to list some ways of resisting negative peer pressure around issues affecting their health and wellbeing.
 They will also have considered different types of relationship (for example, marriage or friendships), and discussed ways in which people can maintain good relationships (for example, listening, supporting, caring).